Health Sciences

 Undergraduate Prerequisites: (CASBI211 OR CASBI315) SARHS369 recommended. - Lecture and laboratory related to the detailed study of the development, morphology, internal configuration, functions, and pathological deficits of the peripheral and central nervous system in humans.
 Spring semester only.

-• SAR HS 584: Medical Nutrition Therapy I
+• SAR HS 584: Medical Nutrition Therapy 1

-• SAR HS 585: Medical Nutrition Therapy II
+• SAR HS 585: Medical Nutrition Therapy 2

-Undergraduate Prerequisites: (SARHS584) Limited to nutrition majors in the dietetics track. - This course is a continuation of SARHS584.
+Prerequisite: SAR HS584. - This course is a continuation of SARHS584 and is limited to graduate students in the DPD/MS/DI nutrition program.
 This course focuses on medical nutrition therapy for various disease states, including gastrointestinal disease, kidney disease, cancer, AIDS, cystic fibrosis, and inborn errors of metabolism.
 This course also covers the metabolic response to trauma and critical illness and the importance of nutritional therapy in these states.
 The use of parenteral and enteral nutrition, intravenous catheters, and feeding tubes will be covered.
 Diet and drug interactions as well as nutritional genomics also will be discussed.
 Students will use case studies to learn to apply their knowledge of nutrition care to the treatment of patients with various diseases.
-4 credits, 2nd semester

 • SAR HS 586: Applied Nutritional Care